 See my Résumé/CV for more.

 Climate change is happening.
 It's caused by humans.
 We need to mitigate it.
-The United States needs to rejoin the Paris Agreement and then go much further, along with the rest of the world, to prevent irreparable harm from increasing temperatures and more extreme weather.
+The United States needs to rejoin the Paris Agreement and then go much further, along with the rest of the world, to prevent irreparable harm from increasing global temperatures and more extreme weather.